Pantera93/dcs-warzones/README.md

 * In another zone, the field value is "_M21_".
 This means that the only group type spawning for RED CAP is a Mig-21 group.
 * In yet another zone, the field value is "_M19,M21,M21,M21,MF1_".
 This means that there is a 20% (20% x 1) chance to spawn a Mig-19 group, a 60% chance (20% x 3) to spawn a Mig-21 group and a 20% (20% x 1) chance to spawn Mirage-F1.

-Commas in these type of fields should not be followed or preceded by spaces (string "_M21, M19_" WILL NOT WORK)

 | PROPERTY       | VALUE                             | DEFAULT                      | NOTES                                                                                                                                                                                                                                                                                                                                                                                   |
 |----------------|-----------------------------------|------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|